 KANSAS HONORS SCHOLARSHIP PROGRAM (K.S.A.
-74-32,240)
+74-32,243)

 This program offered tuition for high school students attending honors programs that were rotated among the Regents universities each summer.
-The program no longer exists; no activity has been recorded since 2003.
+No activity has been recorded since 2003 as the program was suspended in the budget, although the statutes remain in place (K.S.A.
+74-32,240 through 74-32,245).